-In the framework of internal control and risk management, the Company paid in 2014 relatively much attention to:
+In the framework of internal control and risk management, the Company paid in 2015 relatively much attention to:

-- a) adjusting the organization in order to complete the strategy with regard to the opportunities and threats as perceived by the Company on the market- and other strategic risks in various regions. - This strategy is based primarily on both the further diversification of the application of existing products, and the addition of new products, in order to serve as much as possible segments, customers and regions.
+- a) the further adjustment of the organization in order to complete the strategy with regard to the opportunities and threats as perceived by the Company on the market- and other strategic risks in various regions.
+This strategy is based primarily on both the further diversification of the application of existing products, and the addition of new products, in order to serve as much as possible segments, customers and regions.
 Innovation and R&D are considered to be crucial in this matter.
-Special attention was paid to the internal processes and organization of both the aforementioned aspects. - b) further development of the legal management and the legal management procedures; - c) speeding up automated processes in the whole business process of the Company; - d) change management and organization.
+Special attention was paid to the internal processes and organization of both the aforementioned aspects. - b) further development of HR; - c) the further implementation of an operational excellence plan in which all company processes are being analyzed and adjusted where necessary; - d) the optimization of systems and procedures regarding quality control and claim handling; - e) the optimization of systems regarding pricing and margin control; - change management and organization.
 In 2013, the cooperation with an external specialized company has been started in order to speed up the process.
-These efforts were continued in 2014; - e) the development and optimization of reporting and management information.
+These efforts were continued in 2015, with a lot of attention for the units abroad;

+g) the development and optimization of reporting and management information.